-Benazir Bhutto, the first woman prime minister of a modern Muslim state.
-Although she inherited her father’s party, the PPP, and, beneficiary of dynastic politics and of the emotional ties of a large section of the electorate to her charismatic family has proven to be a mixed political blessing and has led it to victory, the party won a very narrow plurality in the 1988 elections and was therefore forced to enter into a coalition with the MQM and several other parties in order to form a government.
+Benazir Bhutto was the first woman Prime Minister of a modern Muslim state.
+Although she inherited her father’s party, the PPP, she was the beneficiary of dynastic politics and the emotional ties of a large section of the electorate to her charismatic family has proven to be a mixed political blessing and has led it to victory, the party won a very narrow plurality in the 1988 elections and was therefore forced to enter into a coalition with the MQM and several other parties to form a government.

-Benazir wanted to repeal the Eighth Amendment in order to strengthen her position as prime minister but soon abandoned the effort.
-Benazir also faced not only the old problems of the political role of the military forces, the division of power between the central and provincial governments, and the role of Islam, but also pressing new ones, including a large budget deficit and growing ethnic violence.
+Benazir wanted to repeal the Eighth Amendment to strengthen her position as Prime Minister but soon abandoned the effort.
+Benazir also faced not only the old problems of the political role of the military forces, the division of power between the central and provincial governments, and the role of Islam but also pressing new ones, including a large budget deficit and growing ethnic violence.

-Benazir took the office in the crucial decade of Cold war.
+Benazir took the office during the crucial decade of the Cold War.
 During her first government, Benazir Bhutto’s foreign policy revolved around Afghanistan, India, and the United States.
 On the Western front, Benazir Bhutto also authorized further aggressive military operations in Afghanistan to topple the fragile communist regime and the Soviet influence in the region.
 She also wanted friendly relation with India.

-During her first time, Benazir Bhutto established the separate but integrated nuclear testing programme in the atomic bomb programme, thus establishing a nuclear testing programme where the authorizations were required by the Prime minister and the military leadership.
+During her first time, Benazir Bhutto established a separate but integrated nuclear testing program in the atomic bomb program, thus establishing a nuclear testing program where the authorizations were required by the Prime minister and the military leadership.

-Benazir Bhutto launched and supervised the clandestine project, Integrated research programme (IRP) a missile programme which remained under Benazir Bhutto’s watch and successfully ended in 1996.
+Benazir Bhutto launched and supervised the clandestine project Integrated Research Program (IRP) a missile program that remained under Benazir Bhutto’s watch and successfully ended in 1996.
 Pakistan’s first military satellite, Badr-I was also launched under her government through China.
-With launching of Badr-I, Pakistan under Benazir Bhutto, became the first Muslim country to have launch and placed the satellite in Earth’s orbit.
-She declared the “1990”, an year of space in Pakistan and conferred national awards to scientists and engineers who took participation in the development of this satellite.
+With the launching of Badr-I, Pakistan under Benazir Bhutto became the first Muslim country to have launch and placed the satellite in Earth’s orbit.
+She declared the “1990”, a year of space in Pakistan, and conferred national awards to scientists and engineers who took participation in the development of this satellite.